Add support for the SSL protocol

 The networking protocol is now going to be handled by twisted.conch.telnet.Telnet which provides support for common Telnet options and a convenient handling of messages.
 Seeing as the network and UI will run in separate threads, however, it is necessary to use an adequate system to communicate between them.

-#4 Updated by Vincent Le Goff about 2 years ago
+#4 Updated by Vincent Le Goff over 2 years ago

 - Checklist item Re-structure the client's hierarchy to allow other protocols. set to Done